-A watermark provides an additional hint to users about the data to be selected from the listed values.
+A watermark provides a hint to users about the data to be selected from the listed values.

-Customize the appearance of the edit control and dropdown list.
+Customize the appearance of the edit control and dropdown list by setting the:

 Customize the appearance of the dropdown list items based on the data.